 Almost all approved thoracic endografts have been certified for aneurysmal disease only.
 It is a clear necessity in the future to address the needs of other thoracic pathologies besides descending thoracic aortic aneurysm and to include these pathologies in the regulatory process.
-The different requirements of pathologies treated and the increasing utilization of endografts should grant the development of disease-specific devices.
+The practice of physicians using endografts has developed far beyond the intended use with current approval.
+The treatment of aortic dissection and transection with aortic endografts has become daily practice and should not be considered off-label use going forward.
+The different requirements of pathologies treated and the increasing utilization of endografts should grant the development of disease-specific devices incorporating these demands.